Belaws Thailand

 Addressing Intellectual Property Rights

-When engaging in technology transfer, it is crucial to address the issue of intellectual property rights.
+When engaging in technology transfer, applicants must address the issue of intellectual property rights.
 Both the transferor and the recipient should clearly understand their rights and obligations regarding the transferred technology.
 This can be achieved by establishing licensing agreements, confidentiality clauses, or other legal mechanisms to protect the intellectual property involved.

 Implementing Monitoring and Evaluation Mechanisms